andrziv/Appalanche-Modulith/README.md

    - Currently only JWTs are in-play, but I'd like to add a stored opaque token that allows for JWTs to be automatically provided if the opaque token is present.
      - This will make sessions last longer while also avoiding the downsides of JWTs not being able to be revoked...
    - OAUTH and SSO to be added too because I think implementation could be interesting
-3) Exposing the Status Data?
+3) Exposing the Status & Experience Data?
     - A little extra work but having the data be "get-able" would allow for less hardcoding on the Frontend part
 4) Porting over to the latest and greatest
    - The new Spring framework versions have just recently come out and I think I'll wait for a few minor versions to go by before dipping myself into using them.